Healing Chicken Bone Broth Recipe

 If you notice a sour taste and smell, cloudy appearance, and change in texture your broth has gone bad.
 Don’t use broth or stock that has gone bad, because you can potentially get sick and ruin the entire dish you made with it!

-You want to make sure that you wash your hands for 30 seconds after each time you handled raw chicken.
+You want to make sure that you wash your hands for 30 seconds after each time you handle raw chicken.
 Don’t touch other things until you wash your hands.
-If raw chicken touched a cutting board, a table surface, a knife, or anything else, all of the objects need to be washed before the next use.
+If raw chicken touches a cutting board, a table surface, a knife, or anything else, all of the objects need to be washed before the next use.

 Raw chicken has bacteria that can make you really sick, so it is better to be extra careful!

 Your best bet is at least 3 hours.
-The longer you simmer your stock the more health benefits and flavor profile it will give you.
+The longer you simmer your stock the richer it will be.

 The process is the same, place all the ingredients into your slow cooker and leave the setting on low for a few hours.
 You can go for up to 24 hours and the longer you cook your broth the better it gets.
 But try to aim for at least 3 hours.